rftheisen/rftheisen.github.io/ipaddressing/ipaddressing.md

 address should be unique to every computer.
 “How can I tell which portion of the IP address is reserved for the network and which is assignable to hosts?”
 You know what…..
 I am so glad you asked!
 Enter the Subnet Mask.

+## The Subnet Mask

+An IPv4 address would be useless without the Subnet Mask.
+The Subnet Mask is an address that defines the network and host portion of an IP address.
+Check this out:

+192.168.0.10
+255.255.255.0

+Let’s use another metaphor to make sense of this.
+If an IP address is a phone number for a computer then the Subnet Mask is the area code.
+In this case, where there is a 255 in the Subnet Mask the number in the corresponding octet in the IP address must match.
+Where there is a 0 in the Subnet Mask the number in the corresponding octet in the IP address can change and must be different on all devices connected to the network.
+Using this same example what is the network portion of this IP address?
+________________________

+If you said 192.168.0 is the network portion then you are absolutely………..
+Correct!

+What is the host portion? ___________________________

+If you said the last octet then you would be correct!

+Alright so now we must understand how and why 255 represents the network bits.
+Here is where that math we talked about earlier comes in.
+Trust me it’s not rocket science or calculus, its all just 1s and 0s.